krypton36/Random-Maze-Solver/README.md

 -----------------------------------------------------------------------
 How to use
 -----------------------------------------------------------------------
-1) Reset will reset the board to a blank board.
+1) Reset will reset the board to a blank board.</br>
-2) Mark slowly will mark the paths that are going into the queue.
+2) Mark slowly will mark the paths that are going into the queue.</br>
-3) Mark will immediately mark all paths even if mark slowly is running.
+3) Mark will immediately mark all paths even if mark slowly is running.</br>
-4) Stop will halt the program and cause it to need to be reset.
+4) Stop will halt the program and cause it to need to be reset.</br>
-5) Show Shortest Path after marking the positions will show the shortest path.
+5) Show Shortest Path after marking the positions will show the shortest path.<br>

 -----------------------------------------------------------------------
 Summary